Gear Reviews9 min read

 3. Virbac C.E.T.
 Enzymatic Dog Toothpaste

-How to use it: Use a dog-specific toothbrush or finger brush.
+How to use it: Grab a dog-specific toothbrush or finger brush.
 Lift the lip and brush in small circles along the gum line.
-Focus on the outer surfaces — dogs rarely get cavities on the inner surfaces of their teeth.
+Stick to the outer surfaces.
+Dogs rarely get tartar on the inside of their teeth.

 Best for: All dogs (dental disease affects 80% of dogs by age 3)